top of page

 • Moisture Prevention: This is key because excess moisture can damage wood, attract pests, and promote mold growth.

-• Vapor Barriers (6 mil and beyond): A heavy-duty crawlspace vapor barrier (often thicker than 6 mil) is installed to cover the floor and walls, preventing moisture from evaporating from the soil.
+• Vapor Barriers (6 mil and beyond): A heavy-duty crawlspace vapor barrier (often thicker than six mil) is installed to cover the floor and walls, preventing moisture from evaporating from the soil.
 This is not to protect if you have excess water coming in; if that is the case, you need a French drain and crawl space encapsulation to protect the musty odor associated with water touching your foundation walls and floor.

 • Crawlspace Dehumidifiers: A crawlspace dehumidifier removes excess moisture from the air, further preventing mold growth and maintaining a dry environment.